 "Landlords will be forced to make any necessary compliance changes either prior to or after lease renewals and that will be documented in the new lease agreement," says Cuccurullo.

 Options to renew can be a minefield for commercial landlords to navigate.

-They often favour the tenant, as an option gives the occupier surety that they can remain in the building upon expiration of the initial lease agreement, even though they don’t have to inform the landlord of their intentions until six months before the lease is due to terminate.
+They often favor the tenant, as an option that gives the occupier surety that they can remain in the building upon expiration of the initial lease agreement, even though they don't have to inform the landlord of their intentions until six months before the lease is due to terminate.

 "Occupiers only exercise options about 50 to 60 per cent of the time because they don't know when the triggers are in leases.
 Some leases could be five to seven years but they don't have sophisticated information as to when they should trigger the option to renew.

 They might also be advised not to exercise an option because they can possibly negotiate a better incentive."